FranciscoREchevarria/RingMultilabelClassification/README.md

 ## Dataset

-The catalog contains **8,346 galaxy images** in FITS format (3-band: r, g, z) sourced from the MaNGA survey.
-Each galaxy is labeled with a `ring_class`:
+The catalog contains **8,346 galaxy images** in FITS format (3-band: r, g, z) sourced from the[ DESI Legacy Imaging](https://www.legacysurvey.org/dr9/description/) and MaNGA surveys.
+Each galaxy is labeled with two independent labels: `inner_ring` and `outer_ring`, which are added on preprocessing:

 | ring_class | Inner Ring | Outer Ring | Description       | Count |
 |:----------:|:----------:|:----------:|-------------------|------:|